award

 What should I do after a spinal cord injury?

-If you have suffered from a spinal cord injury, contact your medical provider immediately to determine the severity of the damages you have suffered.
+If you have suffered from a spinal cord injury, contact your medical provider immediately to determine the severity of the damage you have suffered.